 The first question to ask is, “Does malware exist on the macOS platform?”

-That being said, figures do suggest that Mac computers are less likely to come under threat from malware.
-But just because the risk is lower than with a Windows PC doesn’t mean there’s no risk at all.
+Yes, figures do suggest that Mac computers are less likely than Windows PCs to come under threat from malware.
+But just because the risk is lower doesn’t mean there’s no risk at all.
 Plus, the risk is amplified if you’re a business that runs multiple Mac computers.

 Even if you’re just using a Mac as a home computer, there are some good reasons to consider improving security:

 - Macs are becoming more popular.
-Part of the allure of attacking Windows PCs is that the impact is so huge, with Windows having 80 percent of the market share.
+Part of the allure of attacking Windows PCs is that the impact is so huge, with Windows having around 76 percent of the market share.
 But Mac’s rise in popularity certainly makes it a juicier target for attackers than in years gone by.

 - Mac users are attractive targets.
 With Macs being a lot more expensive to purchase than Windows PCs, it follows that Mac users will typically be wealthier.
 As such, they are attractive targets for criminals, especially those looking to steal personal data, including financial information.

 - Windows is becoming more secure.
 Macs used to have a big lead over Windows PCs in terms of security, making the latter easier to attack.
 The latest versions of the Windows operating system are more secure than ever before, closing the gap, and making them more difficult targets.
 It would be less surprising to see malicious hackers turn their efforts towards Macs.

-Mac’s operating system does come with built-in malware detection, which we’ll discuss in more detail below.
-This built-in detection feature is a nice-to-have, but with more threats, there’s an increased likelihood that new malware could find its way onto your system before Apple updates its databases.
+The macOS operating system does come with built-in malware detection, which we’ll discuss in more detail below.
+This built-in detection feature is a nice-to-have, but with an increasing number of threats, there’s a higher likelihood that new malware could find its way onto your system before Apple updates its databases.
 These are referred to as zero-day threats, and are reason enough to consider installing some security software.